 Click on Display.

-Under “Multiple displays,” click the Advanced graphics settings link.
+Under the “Multiple displays” section, click the Advanced graphics settings option.

-Select the kind of app you want to configured using the drop-down menu:
+Select the type of app you want to configured using the drop-down menu:

 - Classic app — these are your traditional Win32 desktop programs.

 - Universal app — these are those app available through the Microsoft Store.

 If you select Classic app, you’ll need to click the Browse button to locate the “.exe” file to add the app.
 If you select the Universal app option, you’ll see a second drop-down menu to select the app.